shrnzz/C-prog-project/README.md

 ---
 ---
 ### Project Detials:
 This code creates a calender that will visualize in the console.
+The code consists of an array that stores the number of days in a month.
+It also has loops to check the day code to figure out the month and what date and day the month starts at to print that specific month into the terminal.

 ```ruby
 void PrintMonth(int year, int month){